Bay Street May Open Slightly Higher

 Jetzt informieren!

-Börse aktuell - Live TickerATX springt an -- DAX setzt Rekordjagd fort -- Asiens Börsen letztlich mit gemischten Vorzeichen
+Börse aktuell - Live TickerATX und DAX gehen tiefer ins Wochenende -- US-Börsen schließen in der Gewinnzone -- Asiens Märkte letztlich tiefer - Shanghai-Handel ruhte

-Anleger am heimischen Markt wagen sich am Dienstag aus der Reserve.
-Der deutsche Leitindex bewegt sich erneut auf Rekordniveau.
-Die Börsen in Asien notierten am Dienstag mit unterschiedlichen Vorzeichen.
+Sowohl der heimische als auch der deutsche Markt verzeichneten am letzten Handelstag der Woche Abgaben.
+Vor dem Wochenende konnten sich die US-Börsen von ihren Vortagesverlusten erholen.
+An den asiatischen Aktienmärkten ging es am Freitag letztendlich abwärts, in Shanghai fand indes kein Handel statt.